Wound infection

 Last updated: Saturday, 14, August, 2010

-Frequent Pathogens Appropriate Tests
+| Frequent Pathogens | Appropriate Tests |

-If aspiration or swab of pus, or wound swab, is not possible, injection of 0.5-1.0 mL of saline followed by aspiration may provide a suitable specimen (eg, from areas of cellulitis).
+Minor wound infections may just require local drainage (eg, removal of surgical suture) and do not require microbiological testing.
+Wound swab or pus - microscopy and culture for moderate or severe infection, especially when there is spreading cellulitis or symptoms and signs of systemic infection.
+Aspiration of pus is preferable to a swab of pus or wound.
+If aspiration or swab of pus, or wound swab, is not possible, injection of 0.5-1.0 mL of saline followed by aspiration may provide a suitable specimen (eg, from areas of cellulitis). |

-Trauma, including surgery
+| Trauma, including surgery | |

 With soil, faecal contamination